ShreyasheeSinha/Determining-Robustness-of-NLU-Models/README.md

 11. `--seq_len`: The maximum sequence length allowed.
 The default value is 50.
 12. `--vocab_size`: The vocab size to be used for the model.
 The default value is 50,000.
 13. `--num_classes`: The number of training classes.
 This repo involves training on the MNLI dataset with 3 classes - entailment, neutral and contradiction -  and validating/testing on the RTE dataset with two classes - entailment, non-entailment.
 This parameters specifies the number of training classes present in your training data.
 The default value is 2.
+14. `--is_hypothesis_only`: Specifies if the model to be trained on the hypothesis only.

 Sample training commands are: